(Luang Prabang, Vientiane)

 Take a traditional wooden boat upstream to visit the famous caves of Pak Ou.
 The caves are perched on the sheer face of the cliff, offering impressive and stunning views of the Mekong and surrounding mountains.
 Inside the cave, there are more than one hundred Buddha images which have been attracting local people since the early 14th century when the cave was discovered.
 On the way, a short stop at Ban Xanghai, enjoy the taste of the local rice wine.
 Distilling rice wine and weaving are important economic activities for the majority of people in the village.

-Fly one way from Luang Prabang to Vientiane.
+Fly from Luang Prabang to Vientiane.

 Explore Vientiane by vehicle, visit a few main temples such as Vat Ho Prakeo which used to be the house of the Emerald Buddha, across the street is Wat Sisaket where more than ten thousand Buddha images are housed.
 Continue to Patuxai (similar to the Arc de Triumph of France).
 Here you are free to climb up to the top to get a great view of the city.
 Our last visit will be the Golden Stupa, which is well known as That Luang Stupa, and it is believed to contain a relic of lord Buddha.
 Enjoy lunch at local restaurant.
 In the afternoon, visit Lao Revolutionary Museum, learn and get to know what happened during the French colonial time, and during the reign of the King Anou and Chao Fa Ngum.
 Visit Ban Nong Bouathong weaving village, to get to know how people feed worms for the famous silk and Lao textiles.